 Danny Swan and Gloria Reina take an evening walk with their son, Sero.
 Wheeling’s population has been declining for decades, with young people in particular leaving in large numbers.
 In the past few years, however, some young people have been moving in to put down roots, starting families and new ventures like Swan's Grow Ohio Valley.
 Some feel optimistic that this new small influx may help carve out a new direction for post-industrial Wheeling.

 What calls to people in Wheeling today?
 Is it the song of dusk enveloping the grand old bridge?
-Is it the warm, proud theater where Frankenstein used to appear glowing on celluloid at the mignight show?
-It could indeed be something already lost to time, like that elusive specter of the now vacant department store's holiday model trains making their rounds, or some other loved thing that may somehow return to town.
+Is it the warm, proud theater where Frankenstein used to appear glowing on celluloid at the midnight show?
+It could indeed be something already lost to time, that elusive specter of the now vacant department store's holiday model trains making their rounds or some other loved thing that may somehow return to town.
 Or it could be the stubborn sense of promise that was held between these hills for someone's parents, the promise that built this city and survived a precipitous fall, a promise that says you could write the next chapter of Wheeling's story.